 For the pancake dough

 - Milk – helps make the dough sweet and fluffy.
-Milk can also be substituted with water or plant based milk.
-Ensure you use warm milk when adding to the recipe to help the yeast activate.
+Can be substituted with water or plant based milk.
+Use warm milk to help the yeast activate.

-- Yeast – I like to use instant yeast because it’s very fast.
-You can also use fresh yeast if desired.
-The dry to fresh yeast ratio is usually 1:3, so for 7 grams of instant dry yeast you will need 21 grams of fresh yeast.
+- Yeast – I use instant yeast because it's fast.
+You can also use fresh yeast (the dry to fresh yeast ratio is 1:3, so for 7 grams of instant dry yeast you will need 21 grams of fresh yeast).

-- Oil – use a flavourless vegetable oil, like sunflower or canola.
-I do not recommend using any other typed of oils, as it will change the flavour of the pancake.
+- Oil – use a flavorless vegetable oil, like sunflower or canola.
+Other oils will change the flavor of the pancake.

-- Wheat flour – regular all-purpose flour works best.
-I do not recommend using self-rising flour for this recipe because it contains baking powder.
+- Flour – regular all-purpose flour works best.
+Do not use self-rising flour because it contains baking powder.

 For the filling